-REFRACTION IN THE IONOSPHERE
+REFRACTION IN The IONOSPHERE

 ||Circuit Protection, Control, and Measurement

 ||Electrical Conductors, Wiring Techniques,

 and Schematic Reading

-||Electronic Emission, Tubes, and Power Supplies,
+||Electronic Emission, Tubes, and Power Supplies

 ||Solid-State Devices and Power Supplies

 ||Wave-Generation and Wave-Shaping Circuits

 ||Wave Propagation, Transmission Lines, and

 ||Introduction to Number Systems and Logic Circuits

 ||Principles of Synchros, Servos, and Gyros

 ||Introduction to Test Equipment

 ||The Technician's Handbook, Master Glossary

-||Introduction to Digital Computers,
+||Introduction to Digital Computers

 ||Introduction to Fiber Optics